wbic16/SQ/README.md

 * sq delete <coord>: Removes all content from the specified coordinate
 * sq save <file>: Writes the current phext back to disk
 * sq init: Fast initialization for hosting world.phext from any state
+* sq slurp <coord> <directory>: Slurps all of the files in the given directory
-* sq shutdown now: Instruct the daemon to terminate
+* sq shutdown: Instruct the daemon to terminate

 # Developing